The Good Samaritan Medical Mission

 P1000171.JPG

 Our patients live a subsistence lifestyle and cannot afford to pay for medical care.
 For many patients, the Good Samaritan Medical Mission is the first place that they have ever received such care.
-In addition to the frequently encountered common colds, coughs, conjunctivitis, bronchitis, and lacerations, one of the most common ailments is Dengue fever.
-The cases of Dengue fever have increased by more than 85% in the last five years.
-We also see patients with chicken pox, kidney problems, diabetes, tuberculosis, cancer, high blood pressures, arthritis, and burns.
-Some patients have thyroid problems, malaria, and cancer in all stages.
-The tooth decay epidemic on the island leads to problems with heart attacks and strokes.
+We most frequently encounter rashes, colds, coughs, conjunctivitis, bronchitis, malaria, lacerations, burns, chicken pox, and cancer.
+Alarmingly, cases of Dengue fever have increased by more than 85% in the last decades.

 Mission Finances